 Prior to joining the firm, Jean was a civil rights litigation associate at a Washington, DC law firm and served as the Francis D. Murnaghan, Jr. Appellate Advocacy Fellow at the Public Justice Center, where she practiced appellate litigation in the areas of civil rights and poverty law.

 After law school, Jean clerked for the Honorable Myron Thompson on the U.S. District Court for the Middle District of Alabama and for the Honorable Fortunato Benavides on the U.S. Court of Appeals for the Fifth Circuit.

 During law school, Jean served as Notes & Submissions Editor of the Columbia Human Rights Law Review and as president of the Public Interest Law Foundation.
-Jean also interned at several non-profit organizations dedicated to education and civil rights, including Neufeld, Scheck & Brustin, a civil rights firm in New York that focuses on wrongful conviction, police misconduct, and prison suits.
+Jean also interned at several organizations dedicated to education and civil rights, including Neufeld, Scheck & Brustin, a civil rights firm in New York that focuses on wrongful conviction, police misconduct, and prison suits.

 Prior to law school, Jean was a Peace Corps Volunteer in Ukraine and then worked at Peace Corps headquarters in Washington, DC.

 - University of Virginia, B.A. with distinction, 2001

 - New York

 - Francis D. Murnaghan, Jr. Appellate Advocacy Fellowship, Board Member/Treasurer

 - On April 7, 2016, Jean led a fair housing training for lawyers and staff of Maryland Legal Aid, covering Fair Housing Law Overview, Reasonable Accommodation and Modification, a Fair Housing Act Damages exercise, and an Overview of the Duties of State and Local Jurisdictions to Affirmatively Further Fair Housing, Columbia, MD.